-- List three causes to the enlightenment and four enlightenment thinkers and their ideas.
+- List three causes of the enlightenment and four enlightenment thinkers and their ideas.

 - List two causes, methods, and outcomes to the French, Haitian, and Latin American revolutions.

-- Write one cause/effect, and one comparative short response that reflects understanding of essential content.
+- Write one cause/effect, and one comparative short response that reflects an understanding of essential content.

 - Analyze charts, maps, graphs, and texts.